Brilliant Pebbles: Smart Rocks

 Although twenty years had elapsed since BAMBI had first been studied and the concept had been re-examined several times, no obvious solution to these problems had presented itself.
 The Smart Rocks proposal, now known officially as Global Ballistic Missile Defense, ignored all of these problems, presenting a bare minimum of information.
-One observer derided the concept as being "one view-graph deep" and "unencumbered by practical engineering considerations or the laws of physics."
+One observer derided the concept as being "one view-graph deep" and "unencumbered by practical engineering considerations or the laws of physics".
 In spite of this, Graham soon found a group of like-minded Republicans who formed a group known as the High Frontier Panel to help develop and support his idea.
 The group was led by Karl Bendetsen and began meeting in a room provided by The Heritage Foundation.

 Excalibur

-Around the same time that Graham was formulating his Smart Rocks concept, studies into X-ray lasers at Livermore made an apparent breakthrough.
-Nuclear explosions give off massive amounts of X-ray energy, and it appeared possible these could be focussed down into narrow beams as the basis for a long-range laser weapon.
+Around the same time that Graham was formulating his Smart Rocks concept, studies into X-ray lasers at Lawrence Livermore National Laboratory (LLNL or Livermore) made an apparent breakthrough.
+Nuclear explosions give off massive amounts of X-ray energy, and it appeared possible these could be focused down into narrow beams as the basis for a long-range laser weapon.
 Previous systems had used carbon-based lasing materials, but calculations showed that the energy could be greatly increased by using a metal rod instead.
 The idea had been largely theoretical until a key test of the new concept in November 1980.